STRONG HEART

 Smoking Cessation:

-If lifestyle changes are not sufficient, a doctor may prescribe medications to lower triglycerides.
+If dietary and lifestyle changes are insufficient, a doctor may recommend triglyceride-lowering medications.

 - Regular monitoring of cholesterol and triglyceride levels through medical check-ups.

-- Consulting with a healthcare professional for personalized advice and possible therapies.
+- Consultation with a healthcare professional for personalized advice and potential therapies.

-- Managing elevated cholesterol and triglycerides is crucial for preventing cardiovascular diseases and maintaining overall health.
+- Managing elevated cholesterol and triglycerides is essential for preventing cardiovascular diseases and maintaining overall health.

 Total Cholesterol: